stoyicker/ivv/README.md

 [![CircleCI](https://circleci.com/gh/stoyicker/ivv.svg?style=svg&circle-token=a93f0b6033d7f45400ccdc85011af61352da6521)](https://circleci.com/gh/stoyicker/ivv)

+# Building
+Put your api key in a gradle.properties file, like this, at the top level of the repo: api.key="yourApiKeyHereTheQuotesAreRequired"

 # Architecture
 This app is split follows a 'feature' split, with two features (not really, one of them is just the app entry point):